Music of the American Civil War: Legacy

+The Civil War marked an important period in the history of American music.
+During the war, when soldiers from across the country mingled, the many strands of the nation's music enriched each other, a process aided by the flourishing railroad industry and other developments in travel and communication.
+Thus, army units rapidly traded tunes, instruments, and techniques.
+The songs that arose from this fusion were, according to John Warthen Struble, the first "with discernible features that can be considered unique to America."
+The war fueled the creation of many songs that became and remained wildly popular; the songs were aroused by "all the varied passions (that the Civil War inspired)" and "echoed and re-echoed" every aspect of the war.
+John Tasker Howard has argued that the songs from this era "could be arranged in proper sequence to form an actual history of the conflicts: its events, its principal characters, and the ideals and principles of the opposing sides."

+Along with, and alongside, popular songs with patriotic fervor, the Civil War also produced a large body of brass band pieces from both the North and the South.
+Other musical traditions arose, such as the bugle call "Taps".

 The music derived from this war was of greater quantity and variety than from any other war involving America.
 Songs came from a variety of sources.
 "Battle Hymn of the Republic" borrowed its tune from a song sung at Methodist revivals.
 "Dixie" was a minstrel song that Daniel Emmett adapted from two Ohio black singers named Snowden.
 After the Civil War, American soldiers would continue to sing "Battle Hymn of the Republic" until World War II.

 The Southern rock style of music has often used the Confederate Battle Flag as a symbol of the musical style.
 "Sweet Home Alabama" by Lynyrd Skynyrd was described as a "vivid example of a lingering Confederate mythology in Southern culture".

 A ballad from the war, "Aura Lee", would become the basis of the song "Love Me Tender" by Elvis Presley.
 Presley also sang "An American Trilogy", which was described as "smoothing" out "All My Trials", the "Battle Hymn of the Republic", and "Dixie" of its divisions, although "Dixie" still dominated the piece.

 In 2013, a compilation album by current popular musicians, like Jorma Kaukonen, Ricky Skaggs, and Karen Elson, was released with the title Divided & United: The Songs of the Civil War.